Click to Call

 Climate-controlled storage containers are ideal for storing your belongings, especially those that are valuable or fragile.
 The cold may cause a lot of damage to a lot of things.
 Climate-controlled storage facilities protect your possessions from temperature-related harm, which is especially handy during the winter.

-These storage units will keep moisture from accumulating and seeping into your electronic, motor-driven, rust-prone devices.
-Climate-controlled storage lockers are a sure-fire way to preserve all of your belongings in good shape.
+These storage units will keep moisture from accumulating and seeping into your electronic, motor-driven, or rust-prone devices.
+Using moisture absorbers and proper care can further extend the life of your belongings.
+Climate-controlled storage lockers are a sure-fire way to preserve all of your belongings in good shape — keeping everything safe, dry, and easy to access when you need it.
+Centron Self Storage offers heated storage units suited to your specific needs.
+Use this link to reserve a unit.

 General Tips to Storing Items During Winter

 Storage during winter is tricky.
-There are several places where the temperature drops significantly below zero.
-So, regardless of the type of winter you have in your area, you’ll want to make sure your things are well-protected.
+There are several places where the temperature drops significantly below zero, and even a bit of condensation or poor air circulation can cause damage over time.
+So, regardless of the type of winter you have in your area, you’ll want to make sure your things are well-protected with proper insulation and clean, dry storage containers that prevent moisture buildup.

 Before storing any fabric or piece of clothing, it must be thoroughly washed and dried.
-This is necessary to avoid mould.
-Also, clothes, especially those that aren’t totally clean, can attract pests.
+This is necessary to avoid mold and stains from setting in.

-When arranging your storage unit, it makes sense to stack clothes and fabrics as high as possible in your storage locker.
-The reason for this is that humidity is denser than air and tends to sink.
-This means that the higher you store your clothes, the drier the air is and the safer your garments are.
+When arranging your storage unit, it makes sense to stack clothes, gear, and bags as high as possible in your storage locker.
+The reason for this is that humidity levels are denser near the floor and tend to sink.
+This means that the higher you store your garments, the drier the air is and the safer your fabrics and accessories are.
+Placing breathable paper between folded items can also help absorb excess moisture.

 Sporting goods must be stored correctly to protect their integrity

-When it starts snowing, some equipment has to go.
+When it starts snowing, some equipment has to go — especially items like bikes or camping tools.
 Winter storage for a camper is particularly important.
 Sporting goods and activity equipment don’t come cheap, and everyone understands that they are a significant investment.
 As a result, it would be a waste to harm perfectly good equipment by not properly storing them.

 Like all other things, you have to clean them first correctly.
 It is not recommended for you to place them directly on the floor.
-If possible, hang them on a pegboard or place them on a pallet.
+If possible, hang them on a pegboard or place them on pallets to encourage airflow beneath them.
+Proper air circulation will help reduce condensation and prevent corrosion on metal parts.

 To store a bike for the winter, there are a few measures to follow.
 Before storing the bike, make sure the tires are fully inflated, as the cold weather might cause them to lose air.
 If you’re storing the bike on the ground, flip it upside down or hang it on a bike rack to relieve pressure on the tires.
-Lubricate the brakes, bike chain, and cables to prevent rusting or moisture from entering into the bike and freezing parts.
+Lubricate the brakes, bike chain, and cables to prevent rusting or corrosion, and keep moisture from entering and freezing parts or components.

 Securing, preserving, and storing your assets effectively throughout the winter takes a lot of thought and effort.
 But, if you follow these tips, you will be relieved to find your belongings still in excellent shape next season.